Gettyimages 1142390105

 In a true sale securitisation, the bank sells a portfolio of loans to a Special Purpose Entity (“SPE”).
 All income from those loans is then received and owned by that SPE.
 By selling the loans, the bank receives cash (funding) at the closing of the transaction.
 The bank usually retains the first loss tranche, and therefore basically all credit risk associated with the loans.
 The investor usually only bears the risk on the less risky senior tranche.
 This way the bank benefits from access to attractively priced funding.

-As stated above, in a CRS transaction or balance sheet synthetic securitisation, the first losses are transferred to the investor, and with it, virtually all credit risk on the underlying portfolio.
-However, as the loans are not sold, the only payments a bank receives are make-whole payments for when a loss occurs in the portfolio.
-Consequently, a CRS transaction is primarily used for credit risk hedging and capital management purposes; not for funding purposes.
-The following table highlights the key differences between true sale and balance sheet synthetic securitisation (CRS):
+As stated above, in a CRS transaction the first losses are transferred to the investor, and with it, virtually all credit risk on the underlying portfolio.
+However, as the loans are not sold, the only payments a bank receives are whole payments for when a loss occurs in the portfolio.
+Consequently, a CRS transaction is primarily used for credit risk hedging and capital management purposes, not for funding purposes.
+The following table highlights the key differences between true sale securitisation and CRS.